Higher Airy structures, W algebras and topological recursion: Introduction

 For each ramification point $p_{\alpha}$, denote $r_{\alpha}$ the order of ramification at $p_{\alpha}$, and introduce a local coordinate $\zeta$ such that $x(z) - x(p_{\alpha}) = \frac{\zeta^{r_{\alpha}}(z)}{r_{\alpha}}$.
 Let us consider the series expansion (denoted with $\equiv$) near the ramification points

 and introduce

-The statement of Theorem \ref{c:symmetric} can be summarized as follows: \begin{theoremin} The Bouchard-Eynard topological recursion is well defined (\textit{i.e.} produces symmetric $\omega_{g,n}$) if and only if $r_{\alpha} = \pm 1\,\,{\rm mod}\,\,s_{\alpha}$ for all $\alpha$ (the $\pm$ could depend on $\alpha$).
+The statement of Theorem \ref{c:symmetric} can be summarized as follows: \begin{theoremin} The Bouchard--Eynard topological recursion is well defined (\textit{i.e.} produces symmetric $\omega_{g,n}$) if and only if $r_{\alpha} = \pm 1\,\,{\rm mod}\,\,s_{\alpha}$ for all $\alpha$ (the $\pm$ could depend on $\alpha$).
 When this condition is not satisfied, the lack of symmetry is apparent in $\omega_{0,3}$. \end{theoremin}

 \begin{definin} We say that the spectral curve is admissible when $r_{\alpha} = \pm 1\,\,{\rm mod}\,\,s_{\alpha}$ for all ramification points $p_{\alpha}$. \end{definin} Now let us consider the series expansion